PriyabrataDas1/dental-radiograph-analysis/README.md

 ## Conclusion

-This project demonstrates how classical machine learning and image-processing techniques can be applied to dental radiographs for exploratory analysis and pattern discovery.
-The workflow establishes a foundation for future research involving deep learning, segmentation, classification, and computer-aided dental diagnosis systems.
+This project demonstrates the application of classical machine learning, computer vision, and deep learning techniques to dental radiograph analysis.
+By combining feature extraction, clustering, anomaly detection, visualization, and deep feature learning, the workflow provides a foundation for future research in AI-assisted dental diagnostics and biomedical image analysis.

 ---